-14. The tenant did not dispute that he received the Section 18 Notice to Terminate.
-15. The tenant expressed his concerns with a potential eviction from his current residence due to lack of availability and wished to remain in his rental.
+14. The tenant disputed that he received the Section 18 Notice to Terminate and offered no evidence in relation to this.

+15. The tenant expressed his concerns with a potential eviction from his current residence due to lack of affordability and availability, his wish to remain in the property and stated health concerns which he experienced.
 16. The tenant testified he wished for additional time to secure a new potential residence.